Censorship of Telegram: Spain

 On 22 March 2024, Audiencia Nacional judge Santiago Pedraz issued the suspension of Telegram in the country as a "precautionary measure" after officials in the Virgin Islands reportedly failed to answer back a court request dating from July 2023.
 The rationale behind this decision was a request made by media companies including Atresmedia, EGEDA, Mediaset and Telefónica who argued that Telegram was being used to share copyrighted content.
 On 25 March 2024, Pedraz revoked his previous decision as it would turn out to be "excessive and not proportionate".

 Ukraine

-On 21 September 2024, the government of Ukraine announced a ban on Telegram on state-issued devices.
+On 20 September 2024, National Security and Defence Council of Ukraine announced restrictions prohibiting the installation and use of Telegram on official devices used by government officials, military personnel, security and defence workers, and critical-infrastructure employees.

+On 24 February 2026, the issue was again raised in the Verkhovna Rada, where MP Mykola Kniazhytskyi argued that Telegram was being used by Russian intelligence services for recruitment and called for restrictions on its use by government bodies and other institutions if the platform did not cooperate with Ukrainian authorities.